 Staying Alert = Saving a Life

 We’ve all heard the phrase, “if you see something, say something.“ It can truly save a life.
 If you see a dog in a hot car and you believe that he is any sort of danger, write down the make and model of the car and the type of dog.
 Location security and have the information paged over a loudspeaker at wherever you are (grocery store, shopping mall, etc.).
+If you are unable to find the dog’s owner, a phone call to law enforcement would be the next step.
 Remember, time is of the essence.
 Every minute that passes puts Fido in even more danger.
 Trust your instincts.
 It can make a world of difference.

 Finally, another easy way to make sure that your dog is staying safe is to plan ahead.
 If you’re traveling, make sure that Fido is in a well ventilated and safe crate or kennel.
 When you’re outdoors, always make sure that you have plenty of water and shade.
 These small things can prove to be the difference between life and death when it comes to heat stroke.